eustin/kinesis-advantage-hotkeys/README.md

 # kinesis-advantage-hotkeys

-Hotkey layouts for Windows and Mac
+Thumb cluster remaps for when using Windows or macOS